Abrosss/Expandable/DesignPrinciples.md

 Overall, Inversion of Control helps build more modular, maintainable, and flexible software systems by abstracting the management of components' lifecycles and interactions.

-# Concurrency design patterns
-concurrency patterns are those types of design patterns that deal with the multi-threaded programming paradigm. </br>
-Concurrency design patterns are a set of reusable solutions and best practices used in software development to manage and address challenges related to concurrent and parallel programming.
-Concurrency involves the execution of multiple tasks or processes simultaneously, while parallelism involves the actual execution of those tasks on multiple processors or cores. </br>